 Congenital anatomic anomalies of the genitourinary tract are more common than those of any other organ system.

-Urinary tract anomalies predispose patients to many complications, including urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more , obstruction Obstructive Uropathy Obstructive uropathy is structural or functional hindrance of normal urine flow, sometimes leading to renal dysfunction (obstructive nephropathy).
+Urinary tract anomalies predispose patients to many complications, including urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper and lower tract infections: Upper tract infections involve the kidneys ( pyelonephritis).
+Lower tract infections involve the bladder... read more , obstruction Obstructive Uropathy Obstructive uropathy is structural or functional hindrance of normal urine flow, sometimes leading to renal dysfunction (obstructive nephropathy).
 Symptoms, less likely in chronic obstruction... read more , stasis, calculus formation Urinary Calculi Urinary calculi are solid particles in the urinary system.
 They may cause pain, nausea, vomiting, hematuria, and, possibly, chills and fever due to secondary infection.
 Diagnosis is based on... read more , and impaired renal function.
 Congenital urinary tract anomalies discussed here are

 Genital anomalies may cause voiding or sexual dysfunction, impaired fertility, psychosocial difficulties, or a combination.
 Congenital genital anomalies discussed here are